 In 1773 he married Mary Clarke, and having inherited some money he retired from business and set himself up in the north Norfolk countryside to live the life of a gentleman.
 After a few years, however, the money was running out.
 In 1786 Repton moved his family to Hare Street near Romford, and turned his skills at sketching and writing to a career as a landscape gardener.

 His favourite commissions were from the established gentry and aristocracy, when sometimes he would be invited to stay at his clients’ grand houses.
 A large proportion of his work, however, was for villas of the nouveaux riches around London who had made their money in business and trade.
 By the end of his career, Repton believed he had prepared over 400 Red Books and reports, including for several properties in Essex.

 In addition to his work for private clients, Repton also published treatises on the principles and practice of landscape gardening.
 These helped to secure his reputation and his influence on the field of landscape gardening.

 Repton’s career had a rather sad end.
 Commissions became fewer and further between, something he blamed on the effects of the Napoleonic Wars, with new taxes and dramatic inflation reducing the amount of money the wealthy had to spend on luxuries such as landscaping.

 In January 1811 the carriage he was travelling in returning from a ball overturned on an icy road and Repton sustained serious injuries from which he never fully recovered.
 He continued to work, visiting sites in his wheelchair, often in great pain.
 He died on 24 March 1818 at Hare Street, and is buried at Aylsham church in his beloved Norfolk.

-The document will be on display in the ERO Searchroom throughout July 2017.
+The Stansted Hall Red Book will be on display in the ERO Searchroom throughout March 2018.